simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

 If definitions for the machines involved in the VNC do not already exist in Hiera, create an ``/etc/puppetlabs/code/environments/simp/hieradata/hosts/vserv.your.domain.yaml`` file.
 In the client hosts file, modify or create the entries shown in the examples below.
-These additional modules will allow vserv to act as a VNC server and vclnt to act as a client.
+These additional modules will allow the ``vserv`` system to act as a VNC server and the ``vclnt`` system to act as a client.

 VNC Server node